 Lauren Mueller’s lack of experience – she had only five professional matches before facing off against Wu Yanan.

-Lauren Mueller’s poor weight cut – on Instagram, Mueller posted that she was sick and had the worst weight cut of her career.
+Lauren Mueller’s poor weight cut – on Instagram, Mueller posted that she was sick and had the worst weight cut of her career, which could have been a deciding factor in this UFC upset.

 8. Antônio Rogério Nogueira (+290) def.
 Sam Alvey by KO at UFC Fight Night 137 (Sep 22nd, 2018)